-- 1.1.
-Document the project purpose, scope, engagement objectives, timelines, budget and the decision to be made.
-Identify any risks - 1.2.
-Take into account relevant legislation in framing the community engagement - 1.3.
-Determine initial expectation of the level of engagement on the IAP2 spectrum (Appendix A)

-2. Understand stakeholder and community interests:
+1.1.
+Document the project purpose, scope, engagement objectives, timelines, budget, and the decision to be made.
+Identify any risks.

+- 1.2.
+Take into account relevant legislation in framing the community engagement. - 1.3.
+Determine initial expectation of the level of engagement on the IAP2 spectrum (Appendix A) - 2.
+Understand stakeholder and community interests:

-- 2.1.
-Identify the stakeholders who are affected by, interested in, or who can influence or inform the decision - 2.2.
-Understand how stakeholders are affected, the nature and intensity of their interest, and capacity and willingness to participate - 2.3.
-Consider if there are barriers to participation that need to be removed to ensure an appropriate balance of views - 2.4.
-Identify the preferred methods for engagement - 2.5.
-Ensure that participants understand their role and level of influence on the decision-making process
+2.1.
+Identify the stakeholders who are affected by, interested in, or who can influence or inform the decision.

+2.2.
+Understand how stakeholders are affected, the nature and intensity of their interest, and capacity and willingness to participate.

+2.3.
+Consider if there are barriers to participation that need to be removed to ensure an appropriate balance of views.

+Warning - uncontrolled when printed - the current version of the document is kept in Council's Records Management System

+2.4.
+Identify the preferred methods for engagement.

+2.5.
+Ensure that participants understand their role and level of influence on the decision-making process.